nickcox/cd-extras/docs/completion.md

 > **Note:**
 > The total number of completions offered is limited by the `MaxCompletions` [option](configuration.md)
-> or calculated dynamically to fit the screen if `MaxCompletions` is falsy.
-Although the completions
+> or calculated dynamically to fit the screen when `MaxCompletions` is zero.
+PowerShell provider
+> enumeration determines which results reach that limit. _cd-extras_ then sorts the selected results
-> are sorted by type (folders first) and then by name for ease of reading, that sort is applied
+> by type (directories first) and name for display.
-> _after_ the limit has been applied to the original results.
-Those original results are sorted
-> breadth first in order to keep the completion as responsive as possible.

 > **Note:**
 > If the number of available completions is greater than `MaxCompletions`, causing the list to be